 Here are the steps you take to address your academic concerns:

-- Schedule an appointment with a CAS Advisor by calling (512) 863-1286.
-Both female and male advisors are available to help you.
+- Both female and male advisors are available to help you.

-- CAS Advisors will help assess what your academic situation is – class by class – and what your options might be.
+- CASAR Advisors will help assess what your academic situation is – class by class – and what your options might be.
 Options may vary for each class.

-- The CAS Advisor will consult with your professors to determine what options are available.
+- The CASAR Advisor will consult with your professors to determine what options are available.
 You will be held accountable for your academic responsibilities, but some accommodations may be made.
-You will then discuss the specific arrangements directly with your professor.
+You

-You do not need to make a police report or press charges to qualify for accommodations.
+Yes, you do not need to engage in the university’s discipline process to qualify for accommodations.
 As for how much you reveal to your professors, you need to keep in mind that they must report the assault to the Dean of Students.
 You can discuss this with your SU Counselor or SU medical staff to determine whether this would be a reasonable option for your particular situation.
 In many cases, very limited information is all that needs to be revealed.
 You can discuss with your Counselor how much or little information you would feel comfortable revealing.

 What if I just can’t stay in school?
 Can I get a leave of absence?

 One of the options you might consider is dropping a class or even withdrawing from the semester.
 Academic withdrawals are handled on an individual basis, and may require specific procedures.
 Before you make a decision, talk to your CASAR Advisor to determine what all of your options are, how each would affect your academic progress and emotional well-being (BOTH are important!), and then make an informed decision.